 Overdraft Credit Line

 The BSP also makes available an overdraft credit line (OCL) to banks participating directly in the clearing operations of the Philippine Clearing House Corporation to cover shortfalls in the banks’ demand deposit accounts with the BSP arising from clearing operations.
-Starting 01 January 2011, the BSP will impose a ceiling on the amount of overdraft a bank may incur due to failure to cover clearing losses through interbank borrowings and/or repurchase agreements with BSP.
+The BSP will impose a ceiling on the amount of overdraft a bank may incur due to failure to cover clearing losses through interbank borrowings and/or repurchase agreements with BSP.
 The ceiling is defined as the sum of clean OCL equivalent to 15% of the bank’s rediscounting line with BSP and the collateralized OCL that will be imposed by the BSP.
 A bank not meeting the following criteria:

 1. CAMELS composite rating of at least “3”;